New Bank of England official raises stimulus doubts

-LONDON Restarting the Bank of England's asset purchase program any time soon would give little help to Britain's economy and risks raising inflation, new central bank policymaker Ian McCafferty said on Friday.
+LONDON Restarting the Bank of England's asset purchase programme any time soon would give little help to Britain's economy and risks raising inflation, new central bank policymaker Ian McCafferty said on Friday.

 In his first speech since joining the bank's Monetary Policy Committee (MPC) in September, McCafferty also said that he was concerned inflation would be slow to fall over the next two years and that pent-up wage pressures were building.

-Other BoE programs like the ongoing Funding for Lending Scheme (FLS) aimed at boosting bank lending, might prove more powerful, he said, also hinting that the bank could potentially use the corporate bond market to get more capital to smaller and medium-sized businesses.
+Other Bank programmes like the ongoing Funding for Lending Scheme (FLS) aimed at boosting bank lending, might prove more powerful, he said, also hinting that the bank could potentially use the corporate bond market to get more capital to smaller and medium-sized businesses.

 "In the present environment it is not clear to me first that current monetary policy instruments can easily generate a substantial increase in demand, and second that such demand stimulus would have no inflationary consequences," he said.

-The BoE bought 375 billion pounds ($599 billion) of British government bonds between March 2009 and October 2012, and by a narrow majority economists do not expect the central bank to restart the program, despite a weak economy.
+The Bank bought 375 billion pounds of British government bonds between March 2009 and October 2012, and by a narrow majority economists do not expect the central bank to restart the programme, despite a weak economy.

 McCafferty said that some of the channels through which this quantitative easing (QE) had been effective in the past, such as boosting confidence and improving market liquidity, were no longer as effective.